 How Is a C Corporation Taxed?

-Unlike many other business entities in which the profits pass through to the owners’ personal tax return (e.g. LLCs, S Corporations, etc.), the C Corporation is a completely separate taxable entity.
-The C Corporation pays federal taxes on the net profits (after all expenses, including salaries and bonuses) of the business by filing the 1120 form with the IRS.
+Unlike many other business entities in which the profits pass through to the owner's personal tax return (e.g., LLCs, S Corporations, etc.), the C Corporation is a completely separate taxable entity.
+The C Corporation pays federal taxes on the net profits (after all expenses, including salaries and bonuses) of the business by filing Form 1120 with the IRS.

-The after tax profits can be paid out to the owners (shareholders) in the form of dividends, or retained for reinvestment of the business.
-The first $50,000 of net income is only federally taxed at 15% rate, and the next $25,000 is taxed at a 25% rate.
+The after-tax profits can be paid out to the owners (shareholders) in the form of dividends, or retained for reinvestment of the business.
+The first $50,000 of net income is federally taxed at a 15 percent rate, and the next $25,000 is taxed at a 25 percent rate.
 Different states have different rules on how they tax corporations.